 By 2069, futurist Brad Berens believes that technology will allow people from opposite sides of the world to appear as though they are sitting side-by-side in the same virtual office.
 Whilst we may be a few decades away from that, the idea that globally dispersed teams will work together is already happening.

 These days, the improvements in digital workplace technology, the increasing demand for remote working, and the rise in digital nomads (those who work whilst travelling) mean that people have the ability to work for a company that’s hundreds or even thousands of miles away from their hometown.
-Workers can collaborate over internal social media, share files and knowledge on their company intranet, and meet with their manager over video conferencing.
+Workers can collaborate over internal social media, share files and knowledge on their company intranet software, and meet with their manager over video conferencing.
 The days of working within a 20 mile radius of your home are over, generating bigger job opportunities for staff and businesses alike.